This article on ‘How can you get a Gun license in India?‘ was written by Ankita Kumari, an intern at Legal Upanishad.

 Procedures to get a Gun license in India:

-- The application submission process is the first stage.
+- Application submission process is the first stage.
 The district superintendent of police for the relevant state is where one can obtain an application form.
 A person can also submit the application form online.

 - Following receipt of the application, the police will investigate any prior instances of criminal conduct and determine whether the provided address is accurate.